"Lake Life in a Bottle".

 But while the building is impressive, it's really all about the beer, of course.
 Sultana Gold, the flagship beer named for a Lake of the Woods gold mine, accounts for about half of the brewery's sales.
 The aptly named Firehouse Amber Ale is also always on tap.
 Seasonal brews include Forgotten Lake Wild Blueberry Ale flavoured with local wild blueberries, Sasquatch black lager, and Bizzi Bee Honey Brown ale flavoured with Manitoba honey.

 While sampling a beer or two, try a lunch, dinner or snack option from the pub menu.
-Shorelunch BLT is an excellent choice, with Sultana Gold-battered walleye on garlic toast with bacon, lettuce and tomato.
-Not-your-mother's Mac N' Cheese has four cheeses, including tangy goat cheese, finished with kale and tomato and topped with breadcrumbs and herbs.
+Shorelunch BLT is an excellent choice, with Sultana Gold-battered walleye on garlic toast with bacon, lettuce, and tomato.
+Not your mother's Mac N' Cheese has four kinds of cheese, including tangy goat cheese, finished with kale and tomato and topped with breadcrumbs and herbs.
 Nachos with buffalo chicken and blue cheese, or fire hall fries with jalapenos and lime aioli, are delicious evening snacks.

 If visitors want to take a brew back home or to the cottage, Lake of the Woods Brewing Company sells 1.89-litre "growlers" through an on-site store and also through retailers from Toronto, Ontario to Brandon, Manitoba.
 A canning line will open for summer 2015.
 "Cans are a much more portable vessel, and they don't let in light or air, which means our unpasteurized beer will last longer," Manzie says.